 - 5.5.16 Hospitals should have a treatment escalation plan and/or do not attempt cardiopulmonary resuscitation (DNACPR) guidance and documentation that complies with national requirements. - 5.5.17 Patients who may require surgical procedures with DNACPR decisions in place should have senior members of the anaesthesia and surgical team review the condition of the patient and the DNACPR status.
 Where feasible, a discussion should take place with the patient and their next of kin.
-It may be appropriate to suspend components of a DNACPR decision (e.g. tracheal intubation) to allow surgery to proceed safely. - 16.9.6 When it is considered appropriate for an order not to attempt resuscitation in the event of a cardiopulmonary arrest (DNACPR), it should be discussed with competent patients, including those who have expressed their own wish not to be resuscitated.
-In patients not competent to consent, every attempt should be made to discuss this with the close family (or an independent mental capacity advocate), according to local trust guidelines.
+It may be appropriate to suspend components of a DNACPR decision (e.g. tracheal intubation) to allow surgery to proceed safely. - 16.6.7 A patient-centred approach is preferred for documenting advanced care plans, which include overall treatment goals including resuscitation status.
+It should include discussing and planning treatments that should be considered, not just those that should be withheld.